GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Decode_API.md

 At the same time poll for output by calling `AMFComponent::QueryOutput` on the Decoder object.
 Polling for output samples can be done either from the same thread or from another thread.

 Suspend submission of input samples when `AMFComponent::SubmitInput` returns `AMF_INPUT_FULL` or `AMF_DECODER_NO_FREE_SURFACES`.
 Continue to poll for output samples and process them as they become available.

+When `AMF_REPEAT` is returned from `AMFComponent::SubmitInput()` this means that the currently submitted buffer has more than one frame and needs another `AMFComponent::SubmitInput()` call to process the remaining data before getting any new data.
+This second `AMFComponent::SubmitInput()` should be invoked with `NULL` as the argument to perform the processing of the remaining data.

 ### 2.4 Terminating the Decoder Component